gibbed/SteamAchievementManager/README.md

 ### 📝 **Disclaimer**

 1. **Source**
-This project is a fork of [gibbed/SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager).
+This is a fork of [gibbed/SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager).
 Many thanks to the original contributors for their excellent work on the foundational code.

 2. **Relationship with the Original Project**
 This is an **independently maintained fork** and is **not officially affiliated** with the original project.